adamprime/adamtervort/content/posts/training-the-coward.md

 show_in_homepage: true
 show_description: false

-tags: [suffering]
+tags: [suffering, stoicism]
-categories: [stoicism]
+categories: []

-featured_image: '/images/training-the-coward.jpeg'
+image: '/images/training-the-coward.jpeg'
-featured_image_preview: '/images/training-the-coward.jpeg'
+thumbnail: '/images/training-the-coward.jpeg'
+credit: 'https://unsplash.com/photos/cdhtUbXmXIw' # this is the link to the page the image came from

 comment: true
 toc: false